Contact Sales

 Reducing the risk of falling

 There are a range of solutions available to reduce the risk of falling and prevent falls.
-Among the simplest and easiest to use are wearable devices.
-These devices can watch vulnerable people with high fall risk to help keep them safe.
+These include electronic sensors, wearable devices and software platforms.

 At Access, we have been offering tech solutions to care providers for more than 30 years.
 We support over 6,000 care homes and more than 4,500 community agencies.